 It’s pretty easy for you to steer the conversation in that direction, even if they do specify “for a living”.

 A simple, “In my spare time, I like to…” is probably sufficient to do the trick.

 You could be direct and say something like “Let’s not talk about work.
 What I really want to talk about is…”

 Or better yet, say “I’m still trying to figure things out, but my dream job would be…”

 Showing your enthusiasm by talking about something that excites you is a great way to dodge any judgment, and helps people see you in a more positive light.

 And in most cases, your passions say a lot more about who you are as a person, anyway.

 So if you don’t want to talk about yourself and what you “do” (or don’t do), why not turn the focus back onto the person you’re talking to instead?

-Or ask questions that will help change the topic away from talking about work stuff.
+Or ask thoughtful questions that will help change the topic away from talking about job related stuff.